For Men Only (1952 film): Production

-for Henreid and Nassour.
-In March 1951 they arranged finance through Robert L. Lippert.
-Henreid and Lippert were secretive about the subject matter, describing it as "topical and controversial."
-Henreid admitted he later kept the topic secret so no other produces would beat them to the screens with a similar story.
+Henreid partnered with producer Edward Nassour to form HN Productions, which produced the film.
+In March 1951, they arranged financing for the project through Robert L. Lippert.
+Henreid and Lippert were secretive about the subject matter, describing it as "topical and controversial".
+Henreid later admitted that the secrecy was intended to prevent rival producers from bringing similar stories to the screen before For Men Only was released.

-Filming started 5 September 1951 at the General Service Studio.
-There had been a week's rehearsal beforehand.
-Filming took 16 days, and was completed two days ahead of schedule.
+Filming began on September 5, 1951 at the General Service Studios in Hollywood following one week of rehearsal.
+Production spanned 16 days and was completed two days ahead of schedule.